Socialization and Conditioning

 Teach kids to stroke dogs on the back and to avoid touching their head, face, feet, ears, and tails.
 1 child at a time petting for 3 seconds at a time is a good rule of thumb.
 After 3 seconds, ask kids to back away to check if the puppy still comes to them for more.

-Check out this socialization checklist from Dr. Sophia Yin
+Check out this great socialization checklist from Dr. Sophia Yin

 Well, you’ve got your work cut out for you so get out there and have fun socializing your puppy!